techhoney15/validations-npm/README.md

 removeAndSortArray
 This function removes duplicates from an array and then sorts it, providing a streamlined approach to data manipulation.

+differenceOfTwoDates
+This function will give you a difference between 2 dates.
 ```

 ## Installation